-Covering the concept of marriage in a marriage workshop is a big task.
+Covering the concept of marriage in marriage workshops is a big task.

 I work with court ordered perpatrators of domestic violence, and I am amazed at the concepts about relationships that I hear from both the men and the women who attend my program.